cairo-book/cairo-book/src/ch14-02-contract-functions.md

 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:state_internal}}
 ```

 > Wait, what is this `#[generate_trait]` attribute?
 Where is the trait definition for this implementation?
 Well, the `#[generate_trait]` attribute is a special attribute that tells the compiler to generate a trait definition for the implementation block.
-This allows you to get rid of the boilerplate code of defining a trait and implementing it for the implementation block.
-We will see more about this in the [Reducing Boilerplate](./ch14-04-reducing-boilerplate.md) section.
+This allows you to get rid of the boilerplate code of defining a trait with generic parameters and implementing it for the implementation block.
+With this attribute, we can simply define the implementation block directly, without any generic parameter, and use `self: ContractState` in our functions.

+The `#[generate_trait]` attribute is mostly used to define private impl blocks.
+It might also be used in addition to `#[abi(per_item)]` to define the various entrypoints of a contract (see [next section](#4-abiper_item-attribute)).

+> Note: using `#[generate_trait]` in addition to the `#[abi(embed_v0)]` attribute for a public impl block is not recommended, as it will result in a failure to generate the corresponding ABI.
+Public functions should only be defined in an impl block annotated with `#[generate_trait]` if this block is also annotated with the `#[abi(per_item)]` attribute.

 ## 4. `[abi(per_item)]` attribute